trysetter/button-generator-0001/README.md

 1. Create a new project on Railway.app
 2. Connect this repository to your Railway project
-3. Deploy the project
+3. Deploy the project with the following settings:
-4. Your widget will be available at: `https://your-railway-url/widget/whatsapp/v1/embed.js`
+   - Port: 8080
+   - Build Command: `npm install`
+   - Start Command: `npm start`

 ## Usage